chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 - [SE] Blind (100%)
 - 8x Snake Skin (55% steal or 40% at L0 from Wildsnake)
 - 9x Wildsnake
+- 3x Large Feather (40% at L0 from Urstix)

 ##[S] Starfall Field